vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 **Note** The `verify-release-ready` script is available in `kteam-tools/maintscripts`.
 Add it to your `PATH` for convenience.

+The `tag pushed: warning` is an expected warning as long as you do not have commit rights.

 ### Build sources - `cranky build-sources`
 <!--cheatsheet-->
 ```